Corporate governance and management

 “The company's business activities shall be linked to the promotion of gaming directed at Norwegian citizens or persons resident in Norway" (Section 4, subsection 1)

 Norsk Tipping has a tripartite function within Norwegian society:

+The emphasis on responsible gaming has been, and continues to be, the most important principle underlying the company’s activities.
+Even though gaming may be a problem for some individuals, for most others it represents a source of entertainment and excitement in their everyday lives.
+The profits from gaming are an important source of funding for sports facilities and the Norwegian voluntary sector, both in the form of allocations via the fixed distribution formula called Tippenøkkelen and from the Grassroots Share (Grasrotandelen).
 The company shall carry out its business activities in such a way that it meets the environmental, ethical, commercial, legislative and social expectations that society has of such an organisation, in accordance with the regulations stipulated by the regulatory authorities.
-The current shift of the company's sales from kiosks and shops to digital distribution channels is contributing towards a reduction in the need for printed material.
+The current shift of the company's sales from kiosks and shops to digital media is contributing towards a reduction in the need for printed material.

 Norsk Tipping does not operate with an audit control committee.